 Even if your kids are enthusiastic, it's important to find a race where kids can walk or run, so there’s no pressure.

-How Much Training Do They Need To Do?
+How Much Training Do My Kids Need To Do for A 5K?

 First, consider how active your kids are right now.
 If they are fairly sedentary than give them 6-8 weeks to get ready.
 If they’re already active, then a three or four weeks should be sufficient.
 Start them out walking and alternate with running.
 Here’s a training schedule suggested by WebMD.